YuvarajAchariya/foodDelivary/README.md

  a.
 Functional Based Programming Paradigm
  b.
 React hooks: useState, useEffect, useRef, useContext
  c.
 Context API (State Management)
 2. Firebase: It is an open source database service provided by google.
-Here we are storing the order details of the customer for further processing, alternating we can use any Database like Postgres, MySql for this purpose.
+Here we are storing the order details of the customer for further processing, alternating we can even use any Database like Postgres, MySql.